renato-albuquerque/news-homepage/README.md

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 The focus of this project was to apply/understand GRID concepts in CSS.
 Project made for a 1000px screen.
+Some CSS GRID properties applied in the project: grid-template-columns, grid-template-areas, grid-area.

 ## Table of contents